OzanMuhcu/DSA210_Term_Project/README.md

 ### Research Question 1: A45 - Queen's pawn game - Opening

-To go beyond descriptive analysis, a formal hypothesis test was conducted to investigate whether Black wins more frequently when using the A45 opening compared to all other openings [***for high elo.***](https://github.com/OzanMuhcu/DSA210_Term_Project/blob/main/EDA_on_data/eda_high_elo_games.ipynb) (“The hypothesis test is at the bottom of the .ipynb file, next to the distribution graph that supports the choice of hypothesis.”)
+To go beyond descriptive analysis, a formal hypothesis test was conducted to investigate whether Black wins more frequently when using the A45 opening compared to all other openings [***for high elo.***](https://github.com/OzanMuhcu/DSA210_Term_Project/blob/main/EDA_on_data/eda_high_elo_games.ipynb) **_The hypothesis test is at the bottom of the `.ipynb` file, next to the distribution graph that supports the choice of hypothesis for low, mid ,and high elo games in this chapter._**

 #### Hypotheses